timer-ghazi/quickORTEP/x11view/x11view.ref.md

 # `x11view` Package

 A lightweight Python package for creating basic or supersampled X11 windows for 2D drawing (circles, arcs, lines, etc.).
-It uses python-xlib for direct X11 window and Pixmap operations, with an optional Pillow-based supersampling pipeline.
+It uses python-xlib for direct X11 window and Pixmap operations.

 **Contents**: